nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  This module implements an asynchronous message passing system called MQueue.

- A MQueue acts as a partitioned queue.
-MQueue stands for Multi Queue.

  MQueue is used in different producer consumer patterns described below.

- This module also contains a Computation pattern not tied to MQueue (even if one possible impl is done using MQueue).

  This module has no dependency on Nuxeo framework to ease integration with third party.

 ## Warning